 The accesses differ according to the user.
 Some examples:

-- the administrative assistants can see the price list and create orders.
+- administrative assistants can see the price list and create orders.

-- the sales people can see the price list, place orders and create new customers.
+- sales representatives can see the price list, place orders and create new customers.

-- the sales directors have access to all options.
+- sales directors have access to all options.

 To manage these access levels in your WEBDEV sites, all you have to do is include the user groupware in your site.
-In just a few mouse clicks, a standard application can be changed into an application that manages several access levels.
+In just a few clicks, a standard application can be transformed into an application that manages several access levels.
 This feature can be easily implemented.